+Women’s Health Rehabilitation is a specialised program that focuses on the rehabilitation and recovery of women following surgery, childbirth, or other medical events that impact their health and well-being.
 Women’s health physiotherapists treat women with bladder, bowel and sexual problems, and specialise in patients with pelvic floor dysfunction.
 They also treat patients who are pregnant, with the goal of reducing pain and keeping women fit and active throughout pregnancy.

 Physiotherapy during pregnancy can include antenatal exercise classes for pregnant women to prepare them physically and mentally for birth.
 Pelvic floor training is an important component of training during pregnancy.
 Physiotherapy can also help in the postnatal period, with pain relief and return to exercise.

 Many pregnant women experience pain in their lower back and pelvis.
 Physiotherapy treatment for this group of women consists of posture correction, stretching of tight muscles, massage, gentle core exercises, manual therapy and relaxation techniques.